 Steven Rideout ‘64

-Representative for Non-Profit Status
+A representative for Non-Profit Status

 I enjoy working with the Association’s Board and representing the organization as our official Registered Agent with the State of Maine.
 It is my responsibility to provide the State with our annual report as required.